NCSIS/ncdpi-state-extracts/README.md

 To be written + need to consult with IDAuto.
 The purpose of this file would be to grab employee emails out of the SIS.
 Not sure what the resulting file would be exactly; likely just UID and email address.
 This would be an addendum to the current SAS jobs for staff.

-As an aside: this is one job that does NOT work well at SAS.
-What if the SIS was the primary source instead of Staff UID?
-I'd love to get this job away from SAS completely simply because it doesn't entirely work + they aren't capable of determining root cause.
+As an aside: This is a job that is NOT working well at SAS.
+Part of the process to pull employee emails into this file is broken + SAS is not capable of helping us monitor or determine why.
+Looking forward, maybe the best answer is to position the SIS as the authoritative source for downstream systems.
+This will still require a valid Staff UID in that system as controlled by HR, but it removes a pain point and reduces complexity.

 ## Schoolnet Roles